MicrosoftDocs/sql-docs/docs/advanced-analytics/r/create-a-local-package-repository-using-minicran.md

 # Create a local R package repository using miniCRAN
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-The [miniCRAN](https://cran.r-project.org/web/packages/miniCRAN/index.html)  package was created by Andre de Vries to support these common scenarios:

-+ Analyzing package dependencies for a single package or set of packages
-+ Preparing a set of R packages for installation onto a server without internet access.
+[miniCRAN](https://cran.r-project.org/web/packages/miniCRAN/index.html) package, created by [Andre de Vries](http://blog.revolutionanalytics.com/2016/05/minicran-sql-server.html), identifies and downloads package dependencies into a single folder, which you can zip and copy to other computers for offline R package installation.

-The user specifies a set of desired packages, and miniCRAN recursively reads the dependency tree for these packages, and downloads only the listed packages and their dependencies from CRAN or similar repositories.
+As an input, specify one or more packages, and miniCRAN recursively reads the dependency tree for these packages, and downloads only the listed packages and their dependencies from CRAN or similar repositories.

 As an output, miniCRAN creates an internally consistent repository consisting of the selected packages and all required dependencies.
 You can then move this local repository to the server, and proceed to install the packages without using the internet.

 Experienced R users often look for the list of dependent packages in the DESCRIPTION file for the downloaded package.
 However, packages listed in **Imports** might have second-level dependencies.
-For this reason, we recommend use of the **miniCRAN** method.
+For this reason, we recommend **miniCRAN** for assembling the full collection of required packages.

 ## What is a package repository

-The goal of creating a local package repository is to provide a single location that a server administrator or other users in the organization can use to install new R packages on a server that does not have internet access.
+The goal of creating a local package repository is to provide a single location that a server administrator or other users in the organization can use to install new R packages on a server, especially one that does not have internet access.
 After creating the repository, you can modify it by adding new packages or upgrading the version of existing packages.

-The [miniCRAN](https://cran.r-project.org/web/packages/miniCRAN/index.html) package for R was written by [Andre de Vries](http://blog.revolutionanalytics.com/2016/05/minicran-sql-server.html) to make it easier to create a consistent, managed set of R packages for an organization.

 Package repositories are useful in these scenarios: